Cottonwood Heights

 After a motor vehicle accident, your first step in seeking compensation is almost always to file a PIP claim.
 However, PIP does not cover all damages, nor does it cover the full cost of covered losses.
 Rather, PIP provides compensation for a certain percentage of medical expenses and lost wages, as well as some other miscellaneous out-of-pocket costs related to the accident.
 It does not cover any non-economic damages, like pain and suffering, and most PIP claims are subject to relatively low limits.

-It is possible to go outside the no-fault system and bring a personal injury claim against the at-fault driver’s insurance company.
 You may also be able to file a lawsuit directly against a liable party.
 To go outside the no-fault system, however, you will need to prove that you sustained more than $3,000 in medical expenses or that your injury meets the state’s definition of a “serious injury.”

 If you have been severely injured in a motor vehicle accident in Utah, we encourage you to reach out to our Cottonwood Heights personal injury lawyers as soon as possible.
 We can help you understand your legal rights and assist you in seeking fair compensation for your losses.

-What Is Comparative Negligence?
+What Is Comparative Negligence in Cottonwood Heights?

 While some accidents are the result of a single party’s negligence, more often, the blame lies with multiple parties.
 So, what happens if you were partly to blame for the accident that caused your injuries?
 Can you still file a personal injury claim?